Build a Mock Robot

 }

-When you run this code, you will see your mock sub motor toggling between running and idle in real time from the Viam app!
+Run this code to see your mock sub-part’s motor toggling between running and idle in real time from the Viam app!

 Next steps